MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRMVMDiagnosticsExtension.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmVMDiagnosticsExtension** cmdlet configures the azure_2 diagnostics extension on a virtual machine.
+The **Set-AzureRmVMDiagnosticsExtension** cmdlet configures the Azure diagnostics extension on a virtual machine.

 ## EXAMPLES